seffy/sit737-2025-t1-prac2p/README.md

 3. Set Up GitHub Repository
    1. Go to https://github.com and sign in or create an account.
-   2. Create a new public repository
+   2. Create a new public repository and follow on screen instructions.
-   3. Clone it to your local machine
+   3. Clone it to your local machine using the generated code or using web URL via Github Desktop.
    4. After coding:

 ```bash